-Diclofenac more effective in relieving pain and stiffness and improving range of joint movements3.
+Diclofenac is more effective in relieving pain and stiffness and improving range of joint movements3.

 Both naproxen and diclofenac exert similar positive effects on the duration of morning stiffness, bilateral grip strength, and pain4.

-Both medications similar therapeutic efficacy in relieving symptoms associated with soft-tissue rheumatism, including pain at rest and on movement, swelling, tenderness, limitation of movement5.
+Both medications provide similar therapeutic effect in relieving symptoms of soft-tissue rheumatism, including pain at rest and on movement, swelling, tenderness, limitation of movement5.
 However, in patients with diseases affecting the shoulder region diclofenac is more effective.

 Diclofenac provides more strong analgesic effect in arthritis6.

-Diclofenac provides faster and better analgesia compared to naproxen for acute pain following minor sports injuries8.
+Diclofenac produces faster and better analgesia compared to naproxen for acute pain following minor sports injuries8.

 Third molar surgery

-Diclofenac is better than naproxen for alleviating pain and swelling following extraction of mandibular third molars9.
+Diclofenac is better than naproxen for reducing pain and swelling following extraction of mandibular third molars9.